-Implementation of negotiated government-to-government aid tax provisions
+Implementation of negotiated tax provisions related to government-to-government aid

-When negotiating any agreement, letter, memorandum of understanding, or other document that include provisions dealing with the tax treatment of transactions related to government-to-government aid projects, recipient countries are
+When negotiating any agreement, letter, memorandum of understanding or other document that includes provisions dealing with the tax treatment of transactions related to government-to-government aid projects, recipient countries are encouraged to ensure that such provisions meet all the requirements necessary to give them force of law in these countries.
+Where there are issues concerning the enforceability or legality of such provisions already agreed to, donors and recipient countries are encouraged to discuss how to address such issues.